-- What percentage of students take part in research?
+- How much do undergraduates take part in research?

 - How is my subject examined?
-Coursework or written tests?
+What proportion is coursework and exams?

 - Will I have to complete any group projects as part of my degree?

-- What is your favorite thing about this college?
+- What is your favorite thing about this college/university?
 Why do you choose to work here?